oahhariri/SwiftyTooltip/README.md

 )
 ```

+This binds the current tooltip item to the view, and shows a custom tooltip whenever the state matches a target.

 ---

 ### 🧱 Example Tooltip Content

-Here’s a basic example of a `toolTipView(_:)` that shows different layouts for each tooltip item:
+Here’s a simple example of how to show different tooltip content based on the active tooltip item:

 ```swift
 @ViewBuilder